Taimi: History

+For Christmas 2022, Taimi made headlines for portraying Mr. And Mrs. Claus as a kinky, ethically non-monogamous couple in an effort supporting sex positivity for the holidays.
 As of 2024, there are over 25 million registered users of Taimi worldwide.
 Pasykov states that he is an ally of the LGBTQ+ community and that he is focused on, among other things, partnering with NGOs to fight Homophobia and "regressive policies and laws" that negatively impact the community.